 - Warranty: One year limited parts and labor

-What else can you say when something just works perfectly and smoothly every time?
+What else can you say when something just works perfectly and smoothly all of the time?
 Plus, Plugable docking station is under $30!
 Great deal.
 Great design.
 Great quality product.
 If you’re looking for a docking station then definitely take a look at this one: Plugable USB 3.0/2.0 SATA Hard Drive Docking Station (LucidPort chipset).